College of Letters & Science

 - Students may not take foreign language courses on a pass/fail basis until the foreign language requirement for their degree program has been satisfied.

 Students who have earned a grade of F may repeat the failed course in residence.
 The original grade of F remains permanently on a student's record and is averaged into the semester and overall grade point average (GPA).
 The failure will be counted as zero grade points per credit in computing the GPA.
 If a student repeats the failed course, the course will appear on the student's transcript twice with the original grade of F recorded and the new grade also recorded.
 Both grades will be counted in determining all applicable quality of work requirements.
 Multiple failures in the same course all count in the GPA and will appear on a student's permanent records.
+See Can I retake a course that I have failed? for more details.

 A course failed in residence at UW–Madison may be repeated for credit at any other educational institution.
 However the new grade earned out of residence will not have an impact on the student's UW–Madison GPA.